IntelliTect/Documentation/Trellis/Change-Packages.md

 - Select the application you want to create a change package in
 - [Create a Comparison](Snapshot-Comparisons.md) between the snapshots desired
-- Click the 'Derive New Package' button in the upper right-hand corner
+- Click the `Derive New Package` button in the upper right-hand corner
 - Use the Data Changes section to select tables and rows to be saved in the change package
-- Click the 'Save Package' button in the upper right-hand corner and specify a name for the package
+- Click the `Save Package` button in the upper right-hand corner and specify a name for the package

 ---

 ## Creating a Derived Package

 First you must [Create a Comparison](Snapshot-Comparisons.md) if you haven't already.
-From the resulting comparison screen select the 'Derive New Package' button in the upper right hand corner.
+From the resulting comparison screen select the `Derive New Package` button in the upper right hand corner.
 This brings us to a changed package creation screen that allows us to select the exact changes we want to keep.

 ---

 ## Changed Package Overview Screen

 In the data changes section, we can choose which table we want to keep changes from.
 We can select to keep all, none, specific changes within the table.
-We choose 'Select' to go to the table row selection screen.
+We choose `Select` to go to the table row selection screen.

 <img src="Media/Migrate-Change-Packages-Screen.png" width="600">